pop42/mac-setup/README.md

 - Keyboard > Delay Until Repeat > Short (all the way to the right)
 - Keyboard > Text > Uncheck all options, especially _use smart quotes and dashes_
 - Dock > Automatically hide and show the Dock and position on screen to Right
+- Sharing > Change your computer name to something shorter and nicer...
+I used **vault72**

 ## Google Chrome